 - Posterior Reversible Encephalopathy Syndrome (PRES).
 PRES is a condition that can happen while taking VOTRIENT that may cause death

 - Symptoms may include headaches, seizures, lack of energy, confusion, high blood pressure (BP), loss of speech, blindness or changes in vision, and problems thinking

 - High blood pressure.
 High blood pressure can happen with VOTRIENT, including a sudden and severe rise in blood pressure, which may be life-threatening.
 These BP increases usually happen in the first several months of treatment.
 Your blood pressure should be well controlled before you start taking VOTRIENT.
 Your health care provider should begin checking your blood pressure within 1 week of you starting VOTRIENT and often during treatment to make sure that your blood pressure is well controlled

-- Have someone call your health care provider or get medical help right away for you, if you get symptoms of a severe increase in blood pressure, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, seizures, or you pass out (become unconscious)
+- Have someone call your health care provider or get medical help right away for you, if you have symptoms of a severe increase in blood pressure, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, or seizures, or you pass out (become unconscious)